sourcegraph/handbook/content/departments/cloud/index.md

 ### Recovery Time Objective and Recovery Point Objective (RTO & RPO)

-We have a maximum Recovery Point Time objective of 24 hours.
+We have a maximum Recovery Point Objective of 24 hours.
 Snapshots are performed at-least daily on managed instances.
 Some components may have lower RPOs (e.g. database).

 Our maximum Recovery Time Objective is defined by our [support SLAs](../technical-success/support/index.md#slas) for P1 & P2 incidents.